pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/01_about/this_book.md

 So how do we deal with vector graphics for problems like classification or for creating new vector graphics using generative models?

+### We could avoid SVG altogether and only work with raster images

-  * *We could just render the SVG to a raster image file, such as a PNG file.* But then our deep neural network will never learn anything about vector graphics and their specific definition.
+We could just render the SVG to a raster image file, such as a PNG file.
+Once input files have been converted, we would only work with raster images.

+But then our deep neural network will never learn anything about vector graphics and their specific definition.
 Unless trained otherwise, it will never be able to output a vector graphic.
+Existing tools that can convert raster images into vector graphics (so-called tracers or vectorizers) do not perform well, e.g. in the case of color gradients.

+### We could just treat the SVG as text

-  * *We could just treat the SVG as text.* If we do this, we can apply Recurrent Neural Networks, a class of neural networks that is able to learn sequences of inputs.
+We could just treat the SVG just like any text sequence.
+If we do this, we can apply Recurrent Neural Networks (RNNs), a class of neural networks that is able to learn sequences of inputs.
 Given a beginning of an SVG, we could be able to predict the next missing part.
 And then given that, we could again (auto-regressively) predict the next missing part -- and so on.
 Such a model would surely learn something about the syntax of SVGs.
 But will it develop an understanding of the resulting visuals?

-  * *We could design an encoding logic for the SVG definition.* This means, the composition of the SVG and the parameters of all SVG elements get encoded in such a way that they can be represented as a tensor of numeric values.
-This requires a complex logic.
-And are we sure that a model trained on this data will learn something about the resulting visuals?
+Is a sequence of text characters really the appropriate data representation?

+### We could encode an SVG into a numerical vector

+We could convert each SVG of the training dataset into a numerical vector.

+This is not trivial.
+An SVG is an XML document of (often deeply) nested tags.
+And each tag can have a multitude of attributes that impact the way the SVG looks when rendered on the screen.

+Because only a few attributes are used in any given tag, the resulting vector will be sparse, that is it will contain many zero values.

+Converting an SVG into a vector requires a complex, hard-coded logic.
+Changes to the SVG standard would require the logic to be updated.

+Another concern is that a model trained on this data may still not "understand" the impact of changes in the SVG definition on the resulting rendered image.

+### We could use a multi-modal model

+We could feed in both the SVG and the corresponding PNG as inputs to the model.
+By using this multi-modality (i.e. two different sensory inputs of the same "object"), we may be able to improve the model's "understanding" how SVG definition and PNG render relate to each other.

-  * *We could feed in both the SVG and the PNG.* Then (using a dual-modality) we could make sure that the model has all the information.
-But how does the model know how to adjust the SVG to better match the desired visual?
+But how would the model know how to adjust the SVG to better match the desired visual?

-  * *We could include a differentiable rasterizer.* If there was such a thing (there is), then there may be a way to determine how an SVG needs to be adjusted to better match the desired visual.
-But how much does it slow down training when both modalities need to be considered?
+### We could include the rasterizer in the model

+A rasterizer renders the SVG definition into a pixel-based graphic that can be displayed on a screen.
+Only recently a rasterizer was developed that is differentiable.
+That means any loss in the raster space could be propagated back to required changes in the SVG definition.

+### We could also include a text description in the model

+Multi-modal models using images and a text description, like DALL-E or imagen, allow users to generate an image by simply providing a text prompt.
+If we could obtain text descriptions for the SVG images, this could allow users of the trained model to generate SVG images simply by providing a descriptive text prompt.